csmarshall/arris-modem-status/README.md

 # JSON output only (for monitoring systems)
 arris-modem-status --password YOUR_PASSWORD --quiet

+# Serial mode for maximum compatibility
+arris-modem-status --password YOUR_PASSWORD --serial

 # Configure concurrency and retries
 arris-modem-status --password YOUR_PASSWORD --workers 3 --retries 5
 ```